VladimirMarkelov/ttdl/README.md

 Related configuration setting defines what shell executes the script:

 - `shell` - sets the shell to execute a binary/script.
 If not set, TTDL uses `["cmd", "/c"]` on Windows, and `["sh", "-cu"]` on other OS.
-If you want to use PowerShell on Windows, change the value to `["powershell", "-c"]`;
+If you want to use PowerShell on Windows, change the value to `["powershell", "-F"]`;

 #### Plugin interaction

 TTDL pipes a JSON with tags and optional items of a todo that is going to be displayed to a plugin's standard input.
-A plugin must read stdin and after processing the JSON, the plugin must print the result to stdout in the same JSON format.
+A plugin must read STDIN and after processing the JSON, the plugin must print the result to STDOUT in the JSON format.
 If a plugin does not need to change anything, it must print it as is.
 If any plugin fails to execute or produces invalid JSON, the error is printed to standard error and the original todo text is displayed.